hamlet-io/docs/docs/getting-started/install.md

   :::info
   We recommend using pyenv to manage your python installations.
-This keeps your changes away from the default macOS python If you prefer to manage python your own way then you'll need to make sure that python3.6 is available along with pip
+This keeps your changes away from the default macOS python If you prefer to manage python your own way then you'll need to make sure that at least python 3.6 is available along with pip
   :::

   Head over to the pyenv installation guide, https://github.com/pyenv/pyenv#installation and follow the macOS guide to installing pyenv